Maharajgunj

-Maharajgunj is one of the old suburbs in Hyderabad, Telangana, India.
+Maharajgunj is one of the old neighbourhoods in Hyderabad, Telangana, India.

 Commercial area

 There are many shops which cater to all the needs of the people.
 Maharaj Gunj was the jagir village of family of Maharaj Chandulal who lived around 1860 AD and was peishakar and then PM of Nizams.
 Subsequently it was jagir village of maharaja Kishen pershad Bahadur, PM of Nizam VI.
 Nearby Kishan gunj is named after him.
 The banking firm Hiranand Ramsukh Inani family was designated by said jagirdar to be their treasurers for their jagir villages at maharaj Gunj, Hyderabad and Madnoor village, presently in Nizamabad Dist of T.S.
 A temple known as Sri Raghunath, Pandharinath, Hanuman Temple on a sprawling plot of land was constructed by merchants of Maharaj Gunj somewhere around 1850 AD.
 The grain merchants of maharaj Gunj purchased a land in 1971 AD and started Sri Savithri kanya unnatha Pathashala on this land.